ArnaoutLab/sentropy/README.md

 ## Calculating similarity on the fly

-When the similarity matrix would be too large to hold in memory, a function can be passed to `similarity`.
+When the similarity matrix would be too large to hold in memory, a function can be passed to `similarity`:
 ```
 from sentropy import sentropy
 import numpy as np